 Bio

 Abdulmohsen Albinali is a multimedia artist and filmmaker.
-Born in Saudi Arabia, he grew up in an artistic household and began exploring art from a very young age.
-His professional pursuit of art started in 2008 when he moved to the U.K. In 2013, Albinali relocated to Sharjah, United Arab Emirates, where he became involved with several art institutions, including the Tashkeel art hub and the Emirates Fine Arts Society, while attending classes at the Sharjah Art College.
-Later, he enrolled at the School of Visual Arts (SVA) in New York City, graduating with a BFA in 2018.
+Born in Saudi Arabia, he grew up in an artistic household and began exploring art from a young age.
+His professional pursuit of art began in 2008 when he moved to the U.K. In 2013, Albinali relocated to Sharjah, United Arab Emirates, where he became involved with several art institutions, including Tashkeel art-hub and the Emirates Fine Arts Society, while also attending classes at the Sharjah Art College.
+He later enrolled at the School of Visual Arts (SVA) in New York City, earning a BFA in 2018.

 During his time in the U.S., he was active in the local art community.
-Upon graduating in 2018, Albinali returned to Saudi Arabia and presented his first solo show in Khobar.
-In 2020, he was selected for a residency program at the Cité Internationale des Arts in Paris, France, as well as the Albalad Residency.
-In 2021, he joined the first cycle of the Masaha Residency at the Misk Art Institute in Riyadh and most recently, completed a residency with TBA21 in Madrid, Spain.
+Upon graduating in 2018, he returned to Saudi Arabia and presented his first solo show in Khobar.
+In 2020, he was selected for residencies at the Cité Internationale des Arts in Paris and the Albalad Residency.
+In 2021, he joined the first cycle of the Masaha Residency at the Misk Art Institute in Riyadh.
+In 2025, he completed residencies at NEOM, Saudi Arabia, and TBA21 – Thyssen-Bornemisza National Museum in Madrid, Spain.

-Albinali’s work has been featured in exhibitions at the Misk Art Institute, Hey Jameel in Jeddah, the NARS Foundation in New York, and the Berlin Art Institute.
+Albinali’s work has been featured in exhibitions at the Misk Art Institute, Hayy Jameel in Jeddah, the NARS Foundation in New York, and the Berlin Art Institute.
 He has also held solo exhibitions at Ab-Anbar Gallery in London and CapKuwait in Kuwait.
-His films have been nominated for Best Short Animation at the Saudi Film Festival and the Oregon Short film festival.
-His second film was selected for the 2024 Red Sea Film Festival.
+His films have been nominated for Best Short Animation at the Saudi Film Festival and the Oregon Short Film Festival.
+In 2024, his second film was an official selection at the Red Sea Film Festival.

 Between 2021 and 2023, Albinali pursued a Master of Fine Arts degree at the Slade School of Art, University College London (UCL), graduating with distinction.
-He was the recipient of the Gilbert Bayes Charitable Trust Grant in 2023 and the Misk Art Grant in 2022.
+In 2022, he received the Misk Art Grant, followed by the Gilbert Bayes Charitable Trust Grant in 2023.

 STATEMENT